Strigulaceae: Taxonomy

 The family Strigulaceae was erected by Alexander Zahlbruckner in 1898 for a mixed assortment of leaf-inhabiting lichens.
 Mid-twentieth-century revisions restricted the concept to three epiphyllous genera—Strigula, Phylloporis and Raciborskiella—but subsequent authors merged the latter two into an expanded Strigula and went on to add corticolous (bark-dwelling) and saxicolous (rock-dwelling) species as well as the genera Phyllobathelium, Phyllocratera and Flavobathelium on morphological grounds.
 Although multigene surveys in the late 2000s showed that these satellite taxa belonged inside Strigulaceae, they also hinted that Strigula sensu lato (in the loose sense) was paraphyletic and that the delimitation of genera within the family required re-examination.
 Strigulaceae is placed in the order Strigulales (class Dothideomycetes) and forms the core lichenised lineage of that order; its closest relative is the recently described family Tenuitholiascaceae.

-A broad multilocus phylogeny published in 2020 analysed 65 specimens representing 27 foliicolous species of Strigula sensu lato using using various genetic markers.
+A broad multilocus phylogeny published in 2020 analysed 65 specimens representing 27 foliicolous species of Strigula sensu lato using various genetic markers.
 The study recovered six strongly supported clades that correlate with clear morphological and ecological characters, and it treated each clade at generic rank.
 The type species, S. smaragdula, anchors Strigula sensu stricto (in the strict sense); the novel Serusiauxiella groups species with rapidly elongating macroconidial appendages and a Trentepohlia-like photobiont; Raciborskiella comprises hypophyllous taxa with large ascospores; Puiggariella accommodates species with pale, non-carbonised perithecia and papillose thalli; Racoplaca covers the S. subtilissima complex characterised by olive-brown, finely lobed thalli edged by a black line; and Phylloporis was reinstated for supracuticular species allied to a Phycopeltis photobiont.
 Together these six genera constitute a monophyletic foliicolous lineage within Strigulaceae, and the authors transferred or recombined more than a dozen species names to reflect the revised framework.